GLOBAL MARKETS-Asia stocks rally stalls as Wall St loses steam, dollar sags

 By Shinichi Saoshiro

-TOKYO, March 13 (Reuters) - Asian stocks stalled on Tuesday as Wall Street shares lost steam, while the dollar sagged on the back of declining U.S. yields.
+TOKYO, March 13 (Reuters) - Asian stocks stalled on Tuesday, halting an earlier rally after Wall Street shares lost steam, while the dollar sagged on the back of declining U.S. yields.

-Investors were focused on U.S. inflation data due later in the day (1230 GMT) for clues on the pace of Federal Reserve interest rate rises this year.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was little changed by mid-morning.

 “Concerns towards trade conflict stemming from U.S. tariffs continue to linger in the background, capping risk appetite, pushing Treasury yields lower which in turn weighing on the dollar,” said Junichi Ishikawa, senior FX strategist at IG Securities in Tokyo.